zhongdongy/blog/fine-tuning-vit.md

 Turns out the leaf shown above is infected with Angular Leaf Spot, a serious disease in bean plants. 😢

-Let's write a function that'll display a grid of examples from each class so we can get a better idea of what we're working with.
+To get to know this dataset a little better, we can write a function that'll display a grid of examples from each class so we can get a better idea of what we're working with.

 ```python
 from PIL import ImageDraw, ImageFont